Healthy Recipes using Tree Onion

 - Toast the whole grain bread until golden brown.

-- In a bowl, mash the avocado and season with salt and pepper.
+- In a bowl, mash the avocado with lemon juice, salt, and pepper.

-- Spread the mashed avocado on the toast, top with chopped tree onions, and sprinkle with red pepper flakes if desired.
+- Spread the avocado mixture on the toast and top with chopped tree onions before serving.

 Tree Onion and Lentil Soup

-A hearty and nutritious lentil soup featuring tree onions, packed with flavor and perfect for chilly days.
+A hearty and nutritious soup featuring tree onions and lentils, perfect for a cozy meal.

 - 1 cup lentils, rinsed